Compton Mackenzie: Scottish identity

 Mackenzie went to great lengths to trace the steps of his ancestors back to his spiritual home in the Highlands, and displayed a deep and tenacious attachment to Gaelic culture throughout his long and very colourful life.
 As his biographer, Andro Linklater, commented, "Mackenzie wasn't born a Scot, and he didn't sound like a Scot.
 But nevertheless his imagination was truly Scottish."
 He was an ardent Jacobite, the third Governor-General of the Royal Stuart Society, and a co-founder of the National Party of Scotland.
 He became a member of the Scottish Arts Club in 1929.
 He was rector of University of Glasgow from 1931 to 1934, defeating Oswald Mosley, who later led the British Union of Fascists, in his bid for the job.

-From 1920–23, Mackenzie was the Tenant of Herm and Jethou.
+From 1920 to 1923 Mackenzie was the Tenant of Herm and Jethou.
 He built a house on Barra, in the Western Isles (Outer Hebrides) of Scotland, in the 1930s.
 On Barra, he gained inspiration and found creative solitude, and befriended a great number of people that he described as "the aristocrats of democracy".

 He was a founding member of the short-lived secret organisation Clann Albain.